dnalegri/Azure-SAML-Configuration/README.md

 ### Skills Learned

 - Understanding of basic SAML configuration.
-- Create a SAML toolkit in Azure.
+- Create a SAML toolkit in Microsoft Entra ID.
-- Ability to configure a user account in Azure AD for SSO.
+- Ability to configure a user account in Microsoft Entra ID for SSO.
 - Knowledge and understanding of zero-trust framework.
 - Development of active directory administration.